sensedeep/senselogs/README.md

 #### LOG_OVERRIDE

 The LOG_OVERRIDE is read by SenseLogs to invoke `setOverride` to define an override log filter that will apply for a limited duration of time.
-Set it to a comma separated list of log levels that is prefixed by an expiry time as a Unix epoch (seconds since Jan 1 1970).
+Set it to a comma separated list of log channels that is prefixed by an expiry time as a Unix epoch (seconds since Jan 1 1970).
 For example:

 ```shell
 LOG_OVERRIDE=1626409530045:data,trace